remotion-dev/remotion/packages/docs/docs/lambda/multiple-buckets.md

 Remotion will by default discover buckets automatically and re-use them.
 If it detects multiple buckets, it will throw an error.

-In order to avoid this error, you need to additionally explicitly pass the `bucketName` option to the following APIs:
+In order to avoid this error, you need to additionally explicitly pass the `forceBucketName` option to the following APIs:

 - [`renderMediaOnLambda()`](/docs/lambda/rendermediaonlambda)
 - [`getCompositionsOnLambda()`](/docs/lambda/getcompositionsonlambda)